Simulating and Sampling from Quantum Circuits with 2D Tensor Networks: Conclusion

 It should be pointed out that there are certain, finite dimension, pathological tensor network states one can construct for which perfect sampling must require resources (the boundary MPS dimension $R$) growing exponentially in the system size \cite{verstraetepepshard2006}.
 We do not observe signatures of such states here, most likely because they are generated from circuits which encode local, physical interactions and thus there is a finite velocity associated with information spreading in the system.

-Our results here highlight how geometry plays a crucial role in the complexity of quantum circuits and provide a state-of-the-art framework --- with corresponding open-source code \cite{TensorNetworkQuantumSimulator, ITensorNetworks}--- for simulating quantum circuits with planar tensor networks.
+Our results here highlight how geometry plays a crucial role in the complexity of quantum circuits and provide a state-of-the-art framework --- with corresponding open-source code with both CPU and GPU support \cite{TensorNetworkQuantumSimulator, ITensorNetworks} -- for simulating quantum circuits with planar tensor networks.
 We hope that these tensor networks and the underlying classical simulation methods in general become more widely used by those at the forefront of developing quantum devices and their applications.